Arturs-E/40md-planotajs/README.md

 You can view the project here - https://arturs-e.github.io/40md-planotajs/

 The task was to create a user list with options to add new users, delete and edit them.
-Additionaly we had to incorporate previously created To-Do List section.
+Additionally, we had to incorporate previously created To-Do List section.

 ---